 A new extension to Herlev Hospital

 In 2011 Henning Larsen Architects with others won the international competition designing a new addition to Herlev Hospital.
-The project include emergency room and a woman-child center with pediatrics and maternity ward.
+The project includes emergency room and a woman-child center with pediatrics and maternity ward.
 The new design is largely focused on the healing effects of nature and open space.
-The project consists of three low circular buildings with rectangular bases, which create a number of interesting recreational areas and stand in sharp contrast to the existing 120 meter building, which has no outdoor spaces.
-The area in general will be green and open, inviting patients and visitors to enjoy the fresh air and stimulation of all senses.
-Healing architecture is well documented, and the hope is, that the new hospital will create a comfortable and pleasant environment for its users.

 The project is designed with sustainability in mind and will be energy class 1.